Jscott96/MyExoCortex/README.md

 # MyExoCortex
-New Knowledge, portofolio and time  management tool aimed at students
+New Knowledge, portfolio and time  management tool aimed at students